aysherkutigi/Flood-Shield-innovators/README.md

-# Flood-Shield-innovators
-AI Flood Alert System is a digital platform that uses Artificial Intelligence to provide real-time flood warnings, risk assessments, and safety information.
-It helps communities prepare for and respond to floods by analyzing weather data, river levels, and rainfall patterns, then delivering timely alerts and safety tips.
+  # AI Flood Alert Website

+  This is a code bundle for AI Flood Alert Website.
+The original project is available at https://www.figma.com/design/MHA3GyW0W94pvM1joFezHo/AI-Flood-Alert-Website.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.